 \subsection{Analysis and Ablations}

+\textbf{Other prompting techniques.} Concurrent work by Menon \etal \cite{menon2022visual} also explores LLM generated descriptions for image classification.
+This work differs from CuPL as it generates a structured list of identifying attributes in a single generation, which are reformatted into multiple sentences.
+In contrast, CuPL outputs a single sentence for multiple generations, with no enforced format.
+The benefit of the structured output used in Menon \etal \cite{menon2022visual} is that the authors can examine the similarity of a given image with each individual attribute to understand which ones most contribute to a prediction.
+However, unlike CuPL, this method performs worse than standard human-written prompts, as shown in Table \ref{fig:menon}.
+This is potentially because this work focuses on explainability, and therefore enforces a strict format on the generated prompts, likely reducing overall accuracy.

 \textbf{Model Size.} In Figure \ref{fig:scale}, we show CuPL (full prompts) at different model scales.
 As there are two different zero-shot models in the CuPL algorithm, we show the effects of varying each model individually.
-On the left hand side, we vary the CLIP model used while holding the LLM constant.
+On the top, we vary the CLIP model used while holding the LLM constant (these values can also be found in Table \ref{fig:scales_clip}).
 We see consistent gains across all model sizes.
-On the right hand side, we vary the size of the LLM.
+On the bottom, we vary the size of the LLM.